labzero/adpq/README.md

   * Daily standup
   * [Sprints](https://github.com/labzero/adpq/tree/develop/docs/10-RetrospectiveNotes): team performed demos and retrospectives

-**k.
-Created a prototype that works on multiple devices, and presents a responsive design**
+####K. Created a prototype that works on multiple devices, and presents a responsive design
 > Our prototype has been designed, developed and tested to work on desktop browsers, iOS and Android phones.

-**l.
-Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.)**
+####L. Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.)
 > We utilized many modern open-source technologies:
 * Elixir
 * Phoenix Framework